a typical apology goes quite like this "sorry!" but is there more to it? here's how i think apologies ought to play out.

 forgiveness is not something to be wrested by making all the right moves.

 if you've made it this far, you should know that carrying the feeling of hurt is hurting the person more than the actual hurt itself. so forgiveness is a gift that would be as beneficial for the wronged to let go of, as it would be for you to receive.

-However all you can do is ask and wait...
-Someday maybe 🤞🏽 While you're waiting, here's some reading material on forgiveness.
+however all you can do is ask and wait... someday maybe 🤞🏽 while you're waiting, you might wanna contemplate more on the fun of forgiveness